Orders of Nikshych's Hopf algebra: Orders of Nikshych's Hopf algebra

 \subsection{A special case}

-All basis elements of Nikshych's Hopf algebra will be in any Hopf order $X$ if we show that $ge_0 \in X$.
+If we show that $ge_0 \in X$, then it will follow from Lemmas \ref{e0e1}, \ref{ge1B}, and \ref{uava}, that all elements of the basis $\Bas$ in \eqref{basisH} of $H$ will be in any Hopf order $X$.
 Unlike for other elements, this can not be shown directly.
 The strategy will be to adjoin to $K$ an element $\pi$ such that $\pi^2=\zeta-1$, prove the statement in this case and then derive it for $K$.
-So, in this section we assume that $K$ contains such an element $\pi$.
+So, in this subsection we assume that $K$ contains such an element $\pi$.
 The proof requires some preparations.